BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Heroic StrikeHeroic StrengthHeroic
 Challenge***OPTIONS**]

-[*If your army includes Thrór, you may upgrade any number of Grim Hammers in his warband to Guardians of the King for +1 point.
+[*If your army includes ThrÃ³r, you may upgrade any number of Grim Hammers in his warband to Guardians of the King for +1 point.
 Guardians of the King have Strength
 4.*]

-[*If your army does not include Durin, King of Khazad-dûm, then Thrór carries the Ring of Durin.*]
+[*If your army does not include Durin, King of Khazad-dÃ»m, then ThrÃ³r carries the Ring of Durin.*]

-[*The Ring of Durin — One of the seven Dwarven Rings, the Ring of Durin is entwined with power.*]
+[*The Ring of Durin â€” One of the seven Dwarven Rings, the Ring of Durin is entwined with power.*]
  [*Once per game, the bearer of the Ring of Durin may re-roll a single Priority roll.*]

 [![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image32.jpeg)

-[**THRÁIN 120
+[**THRÃIN 120
 POINTS**]

-[**DWARF, EREBOR, INFANTRY, HERO — HERO OF
+[**DWARF, EREBOR, INFANTRY, HERO â€” HERO OF
 VALOUR**]

-[*Thrór's heir, Thráin, is a grim warrior who bears the scars of many hard-fought battles.
-Steadfastly loyal to his father, Thráin commanded the army of The Lonely Mountain when the Dwarf hold was at the height of its glory.
+[*ThrÃ³r's heir, ThrÃ¡in, is a grim warrior who bears the scars of many hard-fought battles.
+Steadfastly loyal to his father, ThrÃ¡in commanded the army of The Lonely Mountain when the Dwarf hold was at the height of its glory.
-Decades later, when Thrór was slain in such a humiliating manner by Azog, Thráin took command of the assembled Dwarven throng and hurled himself and his finest warriors at the Defiler in a desperate attempt for vengeance.
+Decades later, when ThrÃ³r was slain in such a humiliating manner by Azog, ThrÃ¡in took command of the assembled Dwarven throng and hurled himself and his finest warriors at the Defiler in a desperate attempt for vengeance.
 It would be the last time he was seen for many a year.*]